 For many of us, this five letter word has been so overused we don’t really understand what it means anymore.
 For some folks, general stress can push them forward, motivating them to challenge their professional and personal boundaries.
 But others – including many of you reading this now – might not even know what a holiday or ‘me-time’ is anymore.
 Quite possibly, you (and them) have been so focused on your work, family, or other activities, that you’ve not taken a moment to notice what the ongoing, accumulative stress is doing to your body.

-You see, stress is a bit like moving a bucket of water from one end of a football pitch to the other.
+You see, stress is a bit like moving a bucket of water from one end of a football field to the other.
 Continuously.
 You’re so focused on moving the bucket over the outer boundary that you don’t feel your knees and back giving way.
 You just keep going.
 Eventually – inevitably – the water spills and, well, you’re left to clean up the mess.

 Yet what would happen if you set the bucket down?
 The boundary would be more attainable, you would start being critical about the ultimate goal of your back-and-forth race, and you would begin to slow down, look up the sky, and start contemplating a trip to the beach.
 What do I mean?
 You would start living the life you deserve and, miraculously, your knees and back just might have a chance to recuperate and heal, given that you take actions which facilitate this.